malkawimahdi/bmp-filters/README.md

 **Sobel Operator:** Takes an input image and applies the Sobel operator on the given image.
 Like **Box Blur** edge detection works by taking each pixel, and modifying it based on a 3x3 matrix that surrounds a given pixel.
 However, in this scenario, we use the Sobel operator to compute the new value of each pixel by taking a weighted sum of the values for the surrounding pixels.
 Since edges can occur in both x and y directions within an image, we use two different "kernels" to compute the edges in a particular direction for each colour channel for a given pixel.
 Each channel for a given pixel will be processed using the Gx and Gy kernels, meaning that each pixel will have six(6) values.

-If 'I' is the source image, then we can apply the kernels: Gx and Gy to the image:
+If 'I' is the source image, then we can apply the kernels: Gx and Gy to each pixel within an image:

 $$Gx=\begin{pmatrix}
 +1&0&-1\\